japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

   options: DataSourceOptions): KafkaMicroBatchReader
 ----

-NOTE: `createMicroBatchReader` is part of the <<spark-sql-streaming-MicroBatchReadSupport.adoc#createMicroBatchReader, MicroBatchReadSupport Contract>> to create a <<spark-sql-streaming-MicroBatchReader.adoc#, MicroBatchReader>> in <<spark-sql-streaming-micro-batch-stream-processing.adoc#, Micro-Batch Stream Processing>>.
+NOTE: `createMicroBatchReader` is part of the <<spark-sql-streaming-MicroBatchReadSupport.md#createMicroBatchReader, MicroBatchReadSupport Contract>> to create a <<spark-sql-streaming-MicroBatchReader.md#, MicroBatchReader>> in <<spark-sql-streaming-micro-batch-stream-processing.md#, Micro-Batch Stream Processing>>.

 `createMicroBatchReader` <<validateStreamOptions, validateStreamOptions>> (in the given `DataSourceOptions`).